casanet/casanet-server/backend/README.md

 HTTPS require `private.key` `certificate.crt` and `ca_bundle.crt` files to be in `$/.../backend/encryption/` directory.

 #### Requests limit:
-To block brute-force attacks there is a requests limit per IP.
+To block brute-force attacks there is a request limit per IP.

 #### Home position:
-To allows timings based on sun events (such as turn on light in sunset) the server needs to know location area of home.
+To allows timings based on sun events (such as turn on a light in the sunset) the server needs to know the location area of the home.
-It doesn't need to be exact location but needs to be close enough.
+It doesn't need to be the exact location but needs to be close enough.

-To get yours home latitude and longitude you can use https://www.latlong.net/.
+To get your home latitude and longitude you can use https://www.latlong.net/.

 #### Two factor authentication:
-To Allows MFA protection the server needs access to email account to send the code to user email before login.
+To Allows MFA protection the server needs access to the email account to send the code to user email before login.
-(Tested with gmail account).
+(Tested with Gmail account).

 To confiugure it use follwing  environment variables:
 * `TFA_SMTP_SERVER` (value example: `smtp.gmail.com`)